Even in rough terrain, you can grow your career in human resources.

 Initial measurement period for variable-hour and new employees.
 For an ongoing variable-hour employee, the process described above is repeated year after year, following the same measurement, administrative and stability periods.
-New employees who work variable hours are also subject to a measurement period, administrative period and stability period, but the initial periods are based on their date of hire before transitioning to the standard periods.
+New employees who work variable hours are also subject to a measurement period, administrative period and stability period, but the initial periods are based on the employees; dates of hire before transitioning to the standard periods.

-Consider the example of Bob, whose hire date at Jungle Corp. is May 23, 2014.
+Bob’s hire date at Jungle Corp. is May 23, 2014.
 The employer has a calendar-year benefits plan, and the company’s standard measurement and stability periods are based on that 12-month calendar year and plan year.
 Bob’s initial measurement period is 12 months from his date of hire.
 His hours during that period are recorded.
-On May 22, 2015, Bob’s 12-month measurement period expires; his actual hours are averaged, and on May 23, 2015 Bob’s administrative period begins.
+On May 22, 2015, Bob’s 12-month measurement period expires; his actual hours are averaged, and on May 23, 2015, Bob’s administrative period begins.
 Bob is found to have worked 30 or more hours per week during the initial measurement period.